 - Social Media: Social media marketing is gaining importance because of the increased usage of viral marketing approach through Facebook, LinkedIn, Twitter, Yammer, and Google+.
 These social networking sites must be in line with the SEO best practices to entirely control SEO potential.

-- The more links with a view to ranking higher is not today’s approach: The personal reputation has become a crucial aspect.
-Old school of link building has some improvisations.
+- The more links with a view to ranking higher are not today’s approach: Personal reputation has become a crucial aspect.
+The old school of link building has some improvisations.
 The common belief of ranking high in the search results is changing – the content strategies are not the main means, but generating the quality inbound links that stay as a much important SEO element to affect the ranking.
 The concept of ‘link’ is changing in that respect.
-The main idea behind the traditional link building to measure all the do-follow links that a website can generate and totally ignore all no-follow links.
+The main idea behind traditional link building is to measure all the do-follow links that a website can generate and totally ignore all no-follow links.
 The practice was to build as many links as possible.
-That system had drawbacks what some black-hat marketers banked on, and finally Google changed its algorithms, which totally ended the practice of traditional link building practice.
+That system had drawbacks that some black-hat marketers banked on, and finally, Google changed its algorithms, which totally ended the practice of traditional link building practice.
 This was known as spamming.
 Even guest-blogging with a sole motive to generate links is also burned down.
-Guest-blogging really works well if it is to generate new audiences, present yourself as an expert, and engage with your targeted community.
+Guest blogging really works well if it is to generate new audiences, present yourself as an expert, and engage with your targeted community.

 - The implied links factored in:

 It is called implied linking as there is basically no link to go back to the source site.
-Brand mentions and online citation must be handled carefully and well-incorporated into the site content; this is done in several forms.
+Brand mentions and online citations must be handled carefully and well incorporated into the site content; this is done in several forms.
 In the content, the brand mentions are generally connected to the products or services, and how those are connected to the content is explained.
-It can be in the comments what is finally implicitly integrated well into the content also.
+It can be in the comments that are finally implicitly integrated well into the content also.
 So long as the brand or website name is used, a brand name or citation is created.

-- Better judgement in brand authority: Google does not give that much importance to the former practice of traditional link building.
+- Better judgment in brand authority: Google does not give that much importance to the former practice of traditional link building.
 A new brand authority will rule in the form of brand mentions.

 - There is no manipulation at all: The Anchor texts and links cannot be manipulated now.
-The black-hat practice of linking to a site that is totally irrelevant to the source site is replaced by the brand mentions or online citations.
-Once a brand is flawlessly woven in site content, the implied link should point to sites that must be relevant to the source site.
+The black-hat practice of linking to a site that is totally irrelevant to the source site is replaced by brand mentions or online citations.
+Once a brand is flawlessly woven into the site content, the implied link should point to sites that must be relevant to the source site.

-- Online citation is an important factor for local SEO: Local SEO targets potential customers of the small and medium sized enterprises.
+- Online citation is an important factor for local SEO: Local SEO targets potential customers of small and medium-sized enterprises.
 Citations are always good for local SEO.
-Here, the use of name, address, and contact number are taken into consideration by Google for a bigger picture.
+Here, the use of the name, address, and contact number is taken into consideration by Google for a bigger picture.

-- Balance between traditional linking and brand mentions: You should not develop a wrong notion that only brand mentions do exist now-a-days, and the traditional linking has become obsolete.
+- The balance between traditional linking and brand mentions: You should not develop the wrong notion that only brand mentions do exist nowadays and that traditional linking has become obsolete.
 There needs to be a balance between these two.
-An equal importance must be given.
-Below is a balanced link building strategy between implied and express links:
+Equal importance must be given.
+Below is a balanced link-building strategy between implied and express links:

-- Just avoid having a higher ratio in the express links to your brand mention to escape the possible danger of getting spammed that can affect your brand.
+- Just avoid having a higher ratio in the express links to your brand mention to escape the possible danger of getting spammed which can affect your brand.

 - Google likes the practice of visual content that go viral as it is the right way to keep a good ratio of express links to brand mention.